EleGo9/6d-eval/README.md

-Remember that you need a 'models' directory that must contain objects' ply CAD models and a model_info.json file. models_info.json is structured as follows:
+Remember that you need a 'models' directory that must contain objects' ply CAD models and a model_info.json file.
+Alert!: ply CAD models are named as their obj_id+1

+models_info.json is structured as follows:
 {
     "obj_id": {